Skip to content

 What it is

-• Typed records — varchar, int/long/short, double, bool/byte, date, datetime, numeric (fixed-point), currency.
+• Typed records — varchar, int/long/short, double/float, bool/byte, date, datetime, time, uuid, numeric (fixed-point), currency.

 • 38 search operators — eq/neq/lt/gt/lte/gte/between/in/not_in, like/not_like, contains/not_contains, starts/ends, exists/not_exists, len_eq/len_neq/len_lt/len_gt/len_lte/len_gte/len_between (varchar-length filters answered from btree leaf metadata, no record fetch), ilike/not_ilike/icontains/not_icontains/istarts/iends (case-insensitive variants), eq_field/neq_field/lt_field/gt_field/lte_field/gte_field (field-vs-field on same record), regex/not_regex (POSIX extended regex on varchar).
 Indexes used when available.